-Scleral buckling is a type of eye surgery to correct a detached retina and restore
+Scleral buckling is a type of eye surgery to repair a detached retina and restore

-The retina is a layer of cells at the back of your eye.
+The retina is a layer of nerve cells in the back of your eye.
 These cells use light

 to send visual information to your brain.
-Retinal detachment happens when part of your retina detaches from the rest of your retina and eye.
-When that happens, your retina does
+Retinal detachment happens when part or

+all of your retina detaches from the back inner wall of your eye.
+When that happens,

-Your surgeon may perform scleral buckling under local or general anesthesia.
+Your eye surgeon may do scleral buckling under local or general anesthesia.
 During

 Why might I need scleral buckling?